 - Who is someone that you miss having in your life?
 Deaths or departures of close family and friends can have a lasting impact on a person’s emotional life, and since the experience is fairly universal, it can be a good way to find common ground with a new acquaintance.

-- What question do you always want to ask people but don’t have the courage to ask?
+- Bonus: What question do you always want to ask people but don’t have the courage to ask?
 Social norms can be powerful, but they can also blunt a conversation in the name of being “polite”.
 This question can help reveal other people’s frustrations with social norms and open the door to discussing taboo but interesting topics.